Mikejo5000/vsts-docs-pr/docs/work/scale/add-team-administrator.md

 ## Prerequisites

 ::: moniker range="vsts"
-* You must be a member of a team project.
-If you don't have a team project yet, create one in [VSTS](../../accounts/set-up-vs.md).
+* You must be a member of a project.
+If you don't have a project yet, create one in [Azure Codex](../../accounts/set-up-vs.md).
 If you haven't been added as a team member, [get added now](../../accounts/add-account-users-assign-access-levels.md).
 ::: moniker-end
 ::: moniker range=">= tfs-2013 <= tfs-2018"
-* You must be a member of a team project.
-If you don't have a team project yet, create one in an [on-premises TFS](../../accounts/create-team-project.md).
+* You must be a member of a project.
+If you don't have a project yet, create one in an [on-premises TFS](../../accounts/create-team-project.md).
 If you haven't been added as a team member, [get added now](../../security/add-users-team-project.md).
 ::: moniker-end
 * To get added as a team administrator, ask another team admin, the account owner, or a member of the [Project Administrators group](../../security/set-project-collection-level-permissions.md) to add you.